C-Loftus/C-Loftus.github.io/content/writings/linux-accessibility.md

 tags: ["linux", "software", "accessibility", "programming"]
 ---

-In this post I hope to show some of my opinions on the state of hands free accessibility on Linux.
+While completing my [thesis research](github.com/c-loftus/princeton-Thesis) on computer accessibility and ML models for speech recognition, I became quite familiar with the landscape of hands-free accessibility software and the related tooling on Linux.
+In this post I hope to show some of my opinions and provide advice to others who might be looking to control their computer via dictation.
 Many of these software choices and setup decisions are platform agnostic, but I am primarily focused on Linux.
-Most of these tools are intended to be used by people who are otherwise able boded besides their hands or arms.

 ## General Principles

-Generally speaking, with accessibility software your goal should be to perform as much work with as little input as possible.
+Generally speaking, with accessibility software your fundamental goal should be to perform as much work with as little input as possible.
 This applies to not only the hands, but any other input method like voice control, eye trackers, foot pedals, or other forms of alternative input.
 If you use any input method in excess it is not a question of if you are going to develop a repetitive strain injury, but rather when.
 All the software I list below follows these goals.
-Namely not to just try and replicate keyboard behavior with the voice, but rather to try and optimize it to begin with.
+Namely, not to just try and replicate keyboard behavior with the voice, but rather to try and optimize it at a more fundamental level and reduce the amount of input in general.

 ## Software I Recommend

 ### Talon Voice

-Without a doubt the most important tool you can use is [talon voice](https://talonvoice.com/).
-It provides an offline voice parser, a simple scripting language, and a python API for your own programming.
+Without a doubt the most important tool you can use is [Talon Voice](https://talonvoice.com/).
+It provides an offline voice parser, a simple scripting language, and a Python API for your own programming.
 With these tools you can essentially use voice to control any action on the desktop that could be done through the keyboard or API calls.

 ### VSCode